adamjamesreid/hepatocystis-genome/README.md

 concatenate_fasta_alignments.py - Script for concatenating protein FASTA alignments of different genes in order to make a species phylogeny tree

-crop_translatorx_alignments.py - Script for processing TranslatorX alignments to remove badly aligned parts (similarly to what Gblocks does)

 ## Deconvolution of Hepatocystis bulk RNA-seq using Malaria Cell Atlas data and CIBERSORT
 merge_htseq-count_output_files.py - Script for merging htseq-count output files of multiple samples from same study into one table